 - 1. Permitted uses.
 In addition to uses allowed in the underlying zoning district, the following uses are permitted in the surface mining overlay district: - a.
-Extractions of rock, stone, gravel, sand, earth and minerals and the sorting, and stockpiling of such materials. - a.b.
-Temporary offices, shops or other accessory buildings and structures used for the management and maintenance of onsite mining and processing equipment. - 2.
+Temporary offices, shops or other accessory buildings and structures used for the management and maintenance of onsite mining and processing equipment; and - b. short-term stockpiling of extracted materials at a road improvement site or construction site, for use at that job site. - 2.
 Conditional uses.
 In addition to uses allowed conditionally in the underlying zoning district, the following uses are allowed in the surface mining overlay district, subject to conditional use approval: - a.
-Extractions of rock, stone, gravel, sand, earth and minerals and the sorting, and stockpiling of such materials; - b.a.
-Asphalt mixing; - c.b.
-Concrete batching; - d.e.
-Clay bulking; and - e.d.
+Extractions of rock, stone, gravel, sand, earth and minerals; - b.
+Asphalt mixing; - c.
+Concrete batching; - d.
+Clay bulking; and - e.
 Rock crushing.